MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

   - Internet-based software update points.
   - Software update points for a secondary site.

-  **Server name**: This should be the fully qualified domain name (FQDN) of the upstream update source.
+  **Server name**: It should be the fully qualified domain name (FQDN) of the upstream update source.

-  - For the first software update point in the primary site, this should be the software update point for the parent site.
+  - For the first software update point in the primary site, it should be the software update point for the parent site.
-  - For additional software update points in the site, this should be the first software update point on the same site.
+  - For additional software update points in the site, it should be the first software update point on the same site.
-  - For an Internet-based software update point, this should be the first oftware update point on the same site.
+  - For an Internet-based software update point, it should be the first software update point on the same site.

-  **Port number**: This should be the port number for the upstream WSUS server.
+  **Port number**: It should be the port number for the upstream WSUS server.
 To determine the port number on the upstream WSUS server, see [Determine the port settings used by WSUS and the software update point](troubleshoot-software-update-scan-failures.md#determine-the-port-settings-used-by-wsus-and-the-software-update-point).

   **Use SSL when synchronizing update information**: When the software update point is in HTTPS mode, this setting must be selected.
 When using SSL for software updates, several requirements apply.
 For more information, see [Verify that the software update point is configured for SSL](troubleshoot-software-update-scan-failures.md#verify-that-the-software-update-point-is-configured-for-ssl).